 Ask any woman about her personal experience with pain and healthcare, and it is likely that you will hear stories like mine.

 2014 is when I saw my first urologist.
-Following the painful cystoscopy, in a cold surgical room, I was I told by this doctor that nothing was wrong with the anatomy of my bladder and that “many women get urinary tract infections, so proper hygiene key and to wipe front to back.” *Cringe*.
-I left the doctors office in tears, again, with no answers or treatment to help me.
+Following the painful cystoscopy with no local anesthesia, in a cold surgical room, I was I told by this doctor that nothing was wrong with the anatomy of my bladder and that “many women get urinary tract infections, so proper hygiene is key and to wipe front to back.” *Cringe* thinking, ‘HOW MANY MORE TIMES will a doctor say this to me?!’.
+I left the doctors office in tears, again, with no answers or treatment plan.

 Let’s look at some of that research: